RTEdbg/RTEcomLib_NUCLEO_C071RB_Demo/README.md

 In the demo code, the focus is on displaying the data transfer rather than logging.
 The firmware only logs the following events
 - Type of reset after reset (power-on, watch-dog, from NRST pin, ...)
 - Periodic watchdog update (IWDG)
-- Start of the interrupt program EXTI4_15_IRQHandler() communicated by key B1 (blue key on the demo board)
+- Start of the interrupt program EXTI4_15_IRQHandler() by key B1 (blue key on the NUCLEO-C071RB board)

 This code is also a demonstration that logging continues normally after a system reset - e.g. watchdog, reset with key B1 (black key on the demo board).
 The watchdog reset occurs after about 16 seconds, because the IWDG counter is no longer refreshed after 10 seconds.